 We need to reevaluate ourselves

+If senator McCain wants to refer to Mr. Barack Obama’s idea of tax cut to the middle class as wealth redistribution, so be it.
+I certainly don’t see how McCain would have helped corporate America by cutting capital gains tax.
+It is like putting Bandage to a wound without treating it first; obviously it would have left a scar.
 Every business that makes it big had to start somewhere.
-Most often when we look back in time, we noticed that it’s always the small businessman or the hard working middle class Americans who got tired working for someone else profit who came up with an idea to start their business.
-I’ll give you a perfect example …Procter & Gamble fortune 500; American global corporation based in Cincinnati, Ohio which was one of the battleground states the republicans didn’t expect President elect Barack Obama to have won.
+Most often when we look back in time, we noticed that it is always the small businessman or the hard working middle class Americans who got tired working for someone else profit who came up with an idea to start their business.
+I’ll give you a perfect example.
+Procter & Gamble fortune 500; American global corporation based in Cincinnati, Ohio which was one of the battleground states the republicans didn’t expect President elect Barack Obama to have won.

-This was a perfect example why we ought to consider Obama’s idea of tax cut to small business and middle class Americans.
-When you do that, you’re giving a helping hand to small entrepreneurs who otherwise would have had a a bigger barrier to entry into their industry of preference.
-Proctor & Gamble had an idea and an opportunity to start their own business so why not pass on that occasion to all Americans with an entrepreneur mentality.
+According to WIKIPEDIA, William Procter was a candle maker, and James Gamble a soap maker.
+Both men immigrants from England and Ireland who had married two sisters entered what an economist would refer to as an horizontal integration.
+And as a result of their collaboration they have strategically progressed their business toward a broader market through this process known as diversification.
+This was a perfect example why we ought to consider Obama’s idea of tax cut to small business and middle class Americans a good idea.
+When you do that, you are giving a helping hand to small entrepreneurs who otherwise would not have had a barrier to entry into their industry of preference.
+Procter & Gamble had an idea, and an opportunity to start their own business so why not pass on that occasion to all Americans with an entrepreneur mentality.

+Ladies and gent, soft skill is important; I’m not denying that but what we need most in this country are more skillful jobs and I'm referring to blue collar work.
+Those jobs are the fundamentals of every country's economic structure.
+Those are the kind of jobs that our president elect wishes to deliver.
+He wants energy efficient cars to be built right here in America and we should welcome that idea.
+The only problem I foresee here is how do you compete with China or India without having to cut back on quality or workers salary.
 It’s noticeable that most of us Americans are living above our means.
 We own two cars when we really can only afford one.
 We own two houses when we sorely depend on our tenant to pay the one rented.
-I believe that we the citizen of this country must take a look around us, see how other people are living.
-It is clear that we're more advance than most countries but what is advance when our citizens can't afford health care or a college education.
-Those are basic, Cuba which is 1523 miles away from us, its population has free health care, free education.
-Why is it then America which is one of the most advance countries its population can't even afford health care less off a college education.
-You don't need a college degree to know something is wrong with that picture, your common sense alone is enough to comprehend it.
+I believe that we the citizen of this country must take a look around us; see how other people are living.
+It is clear that we're more advanced than most countries, but what is advance when our citizens can't afford health care or a college education?
+Those are basic, Cuba which is 1523 miles away from us its population has free health care, free education.
+Why is it then America which is one of the most advanced countries in the world its population can't even afford health care, less off a college education?
+You don't need a college degree to know something is wrong with that picture.
+Your common sense alone is enough to comprehend it.

-Although the average worker in India makes less than an American employee that doesn’t mean that we’re better off.
+Although the average worker in India makes less than an American employee, that doesn’t mean that we’re better off.
 Whereas their living expense maybe less, ours are much higher.
 Here in America what we pay for the same pair of jean is not what they pay.
 Since their populations are much more than ours, they have a competitive advantage.
 A jean manufacture can make more money selling a pair of jean @ $10.00 to 1.13 billion people than selling a pair of jean @ $24.00 to 305 million people.
 So how is it then can McCain said cutting capital gain tax to big corporation would promote job creation?
 As of now it seems to me that the focus is on countries where companies can maximize their profit.
 They don’t want to pay Americans $20.00 an hr to do a job that can be done for $10.00 an hr in India.

-Talking about change, if they is any continent that need to see change are the countries in the continent of Africa.
-I know a unification of the African countries is too much to ask but that would be a dream come true to all people who are concerned about its development.
+Now that Africa has slowly began to show positive result in the world economy we’ll see what approach the Obama's administration takes to help Africa while at the same time protecting our interest.
+Inflation in some countries of Africa has dropped from double to single digits.
+That’s a positive look.
+As a descendant of Africa, I would be more than happy to see people of this land prosper.
+They are too many natural resources in Africa for people of this land to be so poor.
+Talking about change; if they is any continent that need to see change are the countries in the continent of Africa.
+I know a unification of the African countries is too much to ask as of now, but that would be a dream come true to all people who are concerned about Africa's development.
 After all, this is where foreign policy comes in folks.
 China and U.S competing for natural resources in Africa, reminded me of USSR vs. USA.
 I look to see what policies our president elect will enact in order to help Africans in Africa help themselves.